 - Painkillers such as Nonsteroidal Antiinflammatory Drugs (NSAIDs) help play a significant role in the treatment of tennis elbow.
 They can be applied like a cream or gel to the point of inflammation, and many are out there.
 Visit a medical practitioner to prescribe the right one for you.

 - Physiotherapy / Physical therapy: Your doctor might recommend the services of a physiotherapist.
 Physiotherapists help restore movement to your injured muscles or joints and may suggest tennis elbow exercises to help with the elbow's condition.

 - Surgery: Your surgeon may suggest you remove the affected tendon surgically if you persistently experience unbearable pain after trying other treatment methods.

 Other means of treatment may include Steroid injections and orthotic devices.

-Finally, the Tennis elbow is a common elbow pain that occurs as a result of overuse of the muscles of the forearm and causes strain and rupture of the tendons.
+Finally, the Tennis elbow is a joint elbow pain that occurs due to overuse of the forearm muscles and causes strain and rupture of the tendons.
 This condition is common in athletes and familiar with people whose means of surviving involve frequent motion.